 Gerald Chukwuma (b.
 1973) lives and works in Lagos, Nigeria.
 He graduated in 2003 with First Class Honours from the University of Nigeria, Nsukka.
 Chukwuma is one of Nigeria's fastest rising contemporary artists, noted for his intricately crafted sculptures on wood panels.
-The materials he chooses are common enough; however, in his unique way, using a range of techniques — including burning, chiselling and painting — he captures a richly layered history that is imbedded with personal and political meaning.
+The materials he chooses are common enough; however, in his unique way, using a range of techniques — including burning, chiselling and painting — he captures a richly layered history that is embedded with personal and political meaning.
 The use of traditional Uli and Nsibidi symbols links his work to the Nsukka art tradition, which is credited with expanding and modernising the Igbo cultural aesthetic.
 Meanwhile, the transformation of found objects into highly detailed artworks roots him firmly in the contemporary moment with its concern for rapid environmental and ecological change.

-Solo Exhibitions include A Place Where Everything Becomes a Possibility, Kristin Hjellegjerde Gallery, Palm Beach, Florida, USA (2024); Homeostasis, Kristin Hjellegjerde Gallery, London, UK (2023); Captured in Time, Gallery 1957, Gallery II, Accra, Ghana (2022); Eclipse of the Scrolls, Kristin Hjellegjerde Gallery, London (2021); Negritude: The Igbo Has Landed, Art Village Gallery Memphis, USA (2020); IKWOKIRIKWO: THE DANCE OF SPIRITS, Kristin Hjellegjerde Gallery, Berlin (2020); Wrinkles, Kristin Hjellegjerde Gallery, London (2019); Standing Ovation, Gallery 1957, Accra (2017); People’s Paradise, Temple Muse, Lagos (2016); Soaking Up Beauty, Constant Capital, Lagos (2014) and Highlife II, Ethnocentrique, Lagos (2013).
+Solo Exhibitions include (Upcoming) A Place Where Everything Becomes a Possibility, Kristin Hjellegjerde Gallery, Palm Beach, Florida, USA (2024); Homeostasis, Kristin Hjellegjerde Gallery, London, UK (2023); Eclipse of the Scrolls, Kristin Hjellegjerde Gallery (London Bridge), London (2021); IKWOKIRIKWO: THE DANCE OF SPIRITS, Kristin Hjellegjerde Gallery, Berlin (2020); Wrinkles, Kristin Hjellegjerde Gallery, London (2019); Standing Ovation, Gallery 1957, Accra (2017); People’s Paradise, Temple Muse, Lagos (2016); Soaking Up Beauty, Constant Capital, Lagos (2014) and Highlife II, Ethnocentrique, Lagos (2013).

-Group exhibitions include Coming home.
-Das Ende kolonialer Phantasmen, Kunstverein Wolfsburg, Germany (2023); 1-54 NYC, with Kristin Hjellegjerde Gallery, New York City, USA (2023); Winter Group Exhibition, Urevbu Contemporary, Memphis, Tennesee, USA (2023); Forward to the Past: Rengaging Uli in New Experiments, Brunei Gallery, SOAS, London, UK (2022); Unlimited II, Gallery 1957, Accra, Ghana (2022); TAOH Project, Alliance Francaise, Lagos, Nigeria (2022); Untitled Miami, Miami (2021); Travels with Herodotus - A Journey through African Cultures, Galleria Bianconi, Milano (2021); Kubatana, curated by Kristin Hjellegjerde, Vesfossen Kunstlaboratorium, Norway (2019); A Journey into Contemporary African Art, Belvedere Art Space, Beirut, Lebanon (2010); Art X Lagos, Civic Center Lagos (2018); Today In History, Thought Pyramid Art Centre, Abuja (2015); Highlife I, Exhibition of Designs and Art, Ethnocentrique, Lagos (2011); Heden Daagse Afrikaanse Kunst, Amsterdam (2010); Pachakucha: Inspire Japan, Terra Kulture, Lagos (2009); Reclaiming Africa, Goethe-Institute, Lagos (2009); In Pursuit of Knowledge, Civic Centre, Lagos (2009); Africa Now, The World Bank, Washington, D.C (2009); Moderne Afrikansu Kunst, Danish Center for Culture and Development, Copenhagen (2009); Mouling Matter, Pan African University, Lagos (2008); among more.
+Group exhibitions include (Upcoming) The Armory Show, Kristin Hjellegjerde Gallery, New York, USA (2024); Coming home.
+Das Ende kolonialer Phantasmen; Kunstverein Wolfsburg, Germany (2023); 1-54 NYC, with Kristin Hjellegjerde Gallery, New York City, USA (2023); Winter Group Exhibition, Urevbu Contemporary, Memphis, Tennesee, USA (2023); Forward to the Past: Rengaging Uli in New Experiments, Brunei Gallery, SOAS, London, UK (2022); Unlimited II, Gallery 1957, Accra, Ghana (2022); TAOH Project, Alliance Francaise, Lagos, Nigeria (2022); Untitled Miami, Miami (2021); Travels with Herodotus - A Journey through African Cultures, Galleria Bianconi, Milano (2021); 1-54 London, with Kristin Hjellegjerde Gallery, London, UK (2021); 1-54 New York, with Kristin Hjellegjerde Gallery, New York, USA (2021); ENTER FAIR ART with Kristin Hjellegjerde Gallery, Copenhagen (2020); 1-54 New York, with Kristin Hjellegjerde Gallery, Berlin & London (2020); Untitled art San Francisco with Kristin Hjellegjerde Gallery, San Francisco (2020); 1-54 London with Kristin Hjellegjerde Gallery (2019); Kubatana, curated by Kristin Hjellegjerde, Vesfossen Kunstlaboratorium, Norway (2019); A Journey into Contemporary African Art, Belvedere Art Space, Beirut, Lebanon (2010); Art X Lagos, Civic Center Lagos (2018); The Art Story, Cartool Art Gallery, UAE (2018); Essentials, Alexis Galleries, Lagos (2015); The Contemporaries, The Wheatbeaker, Lagos (2015); Today In History, Thought Pyramid Art Centre, Abuja (2015); Music Lesson, Alexis Gallery, Lagos (2012); Highlife I, Exhibition of Designs and Art, Ethnocentrique, Lagos (2011); Heden Daagse Afrikaanse Kunst, Amsterdam

 Highlights and collections.
 Gerald Chukwuma's works can be found in prominent collections such as of the Bunker Artspace Museum, USA; The Hague, Netherland; Easton Capital/ John Friedman Collection; Pan African University Lagos; Seth Dei Foundation, Accra; University of Nigeria Nsukka; The World Bank Collection, Washington D.C; Yemisi Shyllon Museum of Art (YSMA) Nigeria; Hearst Corporation and Museum Azman, Kuala Lumpur; Almas Art Foundation UK, The Africa Centre Collection, London, UK .